dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ```

 ### Step 8: Update your node configuration with a list of seed nodes
 Seed nodes provide trustworthy data about the history of the network to your full node.
-For an up-to-date list of seed nodes, see [Resources](https://docs.dydx.exchange/network/resources#seed-nodes).
-To update `config.toml` with a list of seed nodes, run the following command using your own comma-separated list of strings:
+To update `config.toml` with a list of seed nodes, run the following command:

+> Check the [Resources](https://docs.dydx.exchange/network/resources#seed-nodes) page for an up-to-date list of seed nodes.

 ```bash
 SEED_NODES=("ade4d8bc8cbe014af6ebdf3cb7b1e9ad36f412c0@seeds.polkachu.com:23856",